jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 information and users.
 -------------------------------------------------------------------------------

-If you are not currently in the second-level makahiki directory (/home/vagrant/makahiki/makahiki in this guide), switch to it: vagrant@precise32:~/$ cd ~/makahiki/makahiki vagrant@precise32:~/makahiki/makahiki$ ./scripts/initialize_instance.py --type default
+If you are not currently in the /vagrant/makahiki directory (/vagrant/makahiki/makahiki in this guide), switch to it: vagrant@precise32:~/$ cd /vagrant/makahiki vagrant@precise32:/vagrant/makahiki$ ./scripts/initialize_instance.py --type default

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"
 ===============================================================================

 2.1.7.
 Start the Server
 ===============================================================================
-You should still be in the makahiki virtual environment.
 This guide assumes you are currently in the directory ~/makahiki/makahiki.

 You can now start the web server using manage.py or gunicorn.
 The manage.py web server is better for development, while gunicorn is better for production use.

-To start the server with manage.py:
-(makahiki)vagrant@precise32:~/makahiki/makahiki$ ./manage.py runserver 0.0.0.0:8000
+To start the server with manage.py: vagrant@precise32:/vagrant/makahiki$ ./manage.py runserver 0.0.0.0:8000

-To start the server with gunicorn:
-(makahiki)vagrant@precise32:~/makahiki/makahiki$ ./manage.py run_gunicorn -b 0.0.0.0:8000
+To start the server with gunicorn: vagrant@precise32:/vagrant/makahiki$ ./manage.py run_gunicorn -b 0.0.0.0:8000

 View the site in your host machine's web browser at http://localhost:8001.
 ===============================================================================